mrtingalingling/TingBox/README.md

 # TingBox
-A repo that host all of my random utility tools in Python
+A repo that host all of my random utility and API tools in Python

 Basic format for the config file: config = {'file_path': [~/user/Desktop/example.csv],